CloudSkills/azure-functions/2-Creating-a-PowerShell-Event-Based-Function/2-Creating-a-PowerShell-Event-Based-Function.md

 ## Step 5 - Triggering the Function and Reviewing Output

 Using Azure Portal, go to the storage account you created in the prerequisites section of this guide.
 You should still have this open in another browser window/tab from Step 2.
-It should have a container and a test file already from step 2.
-Upload another document by clicking **Upload**, select a CSV file from your computer and then click ***Upload** again.
+It will have a container and a test file already from step 2.
+Upload another document by clicking **Upload**, select a CSV file from your computer and then click **Upload** again.

 Optionally, navigate back to the log stream console of the function to monitor the function being triggered.

 ![step5-1-review-log-stream-output](images/step5-1-review-log-stream-output.png)

 If you have Azure Storage Explorer installed, you can use that to connect to the storage account that is being used by the function app and look at the table storage.
-There should be a new table named `functionOutput` with a row of data.
+There should be a new table named `functionOutput` with a row of data that was inserted by the output binding.

 ![step5-2-review-table-storage-explorer](images/step5-2-review-table-storage-explorer.png)

-Not everyone may have Azure Storage Explorer installed and configured and it is OK if you don't.
+Not everyone may have Azure Storage Explorer installed and configured and it is OK if you don't, though it is a great utility to have.
 In this next step you will use PowerShell in the Azure Cloud Shell to review the output data.

 Open a new Cloud Shell, either by clicking on the cloud shell icon in Azure Portal, or in a new browser window or tab navigate to https://shell.azure.com.
 If you still have the tab open from a previous step, you can use that but you may need to reconnect your session.
 You can use the code below to look at the data in table storage of the same Azure Storage Account that is being used by your function app.
 Just be sure to change the name of the resource group hosting your function app specified in `$ResourceGroup` below.